Eagle Bluffs – Table of Contents

 There are three options for doing the hike to Eagle Bluffs and Black Mountain.

 Option 1: The most common option is to start the hike at the alpine skiing area at the Cypress Mountain parking lot.
 From here the trail is well marked and takes about 4 hours for a round trip over Black Mountain, to Eagle Bluffs and back to your car.
-The route also allows for a partial loop to be completed.

 Option 2: For the hardier hiker, you can access Eagle Bluffs and Black Mountain from the Nelson Canyon Park parking lot, just below Highway 1 on Westport Road.
 This route takes you past Whyte Lake to the Baden-Powell trail, and up, up, up.